 So what are the other roles?

 The casting “seemed to be straight out of an ex-librarian’s secret Tumblr fan-cast fever dream,” as Refinery 29 put it.
-While the team is testing out actors for the role of Beth this week, Saoirse Ronan is expected to play Jo, the fiercely independent March sister who is basically Lady Bird’s predecessor; Florence Pugh, who starred in Lady Macbeth last summer, will likely take on the role of refined Amy; and Stone is presumed to play Meg, the sensible eldest sister.
+While the team was last reported testing out actors for the role of Beth, Saoirse Ronan is expected to play Jo, the fiercely independent March sister who is basically Lady Bird’s predecessor; and Florence Pugh, who starred in Lady Macbeth last summer, will likely take on the role of refined Amy.
 Chalamet will make an ideal Laurie, the middle-parted rich neighbor who proposes to two of the March sisters.
 If Ronan and Chalamet sign on, it will mark a reunion for the actors and director, who collaborated on 2017’s Lady Bird.
 (Sadly though, they don’t end up together in the book.)

 Who will produce it?